Programming-0101/TheBook/manuscript/log-summary.md

 : Demonstrate your ability to meet this learning outcome guide by completing the related assignments.

 Identify the basic structure of a simple C# program
-: A C# program must consist of at least one class and have a single "main" method as the program’s entry point.
+: A C# program must consist of at least one class and have a single "main" method as the program's entry point.
 Typically, a C# program will consist of a "driver" (the class that has the main method) and other classes used to represent objects (data) in the program.

 Explain what is meant by a "driver"
-: A "driver" is a method or set of methods that "run" or control the execution of a program; it’s responsibility is to direct and maintain the "lifetime" of a program, and makes use of classes and objects to achieve the purpose of the program.
+: A "driver" is a method or set of methods that "run" or control the execution of a program; it's responsibility is to direct and maintain the "lifetime" of a program, and makes use of classes and objects to achieve the purpose of the program.
 Every driver begins its execution in a method called "main" (which is the name given for the entry point for every computer program).

 Explain what is meant by a "case-sensitive" programming language : A case-sensitive language is one  where the compiler regards "identical" words as different if they differ only in their case.
 In other words, a case-sensitive language will regard two identifiers are distinct if the only difference is whether they are spelled with upper- or lower-case characters.
 For example, HelloWorld and Helloworld will be regarded as different because one has a capital "W" and the other has a lower-case "w".